 What is the history of Piazza del Popolo?

-Where to find Piazza del Popolo in Rome
+Top Tours Related to Piazza del Popolo in Rome

 The Porta del Popolo, crafted by Giuseppe Valadier, is a grand triple archway that welcomes visitors from Via del Corso into Piazza del Popolo.
 As you pass through, the Flaminio Obelisk, an ancient Egyptian monument brought by Augustus, stands proudly, symbolizing the historical connection between Rome and Egypt.